enkidevs/curriculum/spreadsheets/introduction/basics-of-excel/cells-continued.md

 Cells are essentially where all of your data goes.
 This means that finding and replacing mistakes should be easy.

-Most spreadsheet tools have a feature used to **find and replace data**.
-To access this feature in Google Sheets, you go to the `Edit` tab and select `Find and replace`.
+Most spreadsheets have a feature to **find and replace data**.
+To access this in Google Sheets, you go to the `Edit` tab and select `Find and replace`.
 You can use this feature to find and replace information anywhere in the workbook (all sheets included).

 ![find-and-replace](https://img.enkipro.com/78878b3b7f955f8bbd13b8163a01c876.png)